Home » GI Bill » Oklahoma City, OK BAH Rates, Housing, Education, & Cost of Living

 Cost of Living in Oklahoma City

-According to Bestplaces, the cost of living in Oklahoma City has an index of 85.5, which is 14.5 percent lower than the national average and 4.0 percent lower than the average for Oklahoma.
+According to Bestplaces, the cost of living in Oklahoma City has an index of 85.5, which is 14.5 percent below the national average and 4.0 percent below the Oklahoma average.
 Notably, the cost of housing is particularly low at 56.6 when compared to the U.S average, making Oklahoma City an affordable place to live.

 Category/Index